temporalio/samples-java/README.md

     - [**HelloActivityRetry**](/core/src/main/java/io/temporal/samples/hello/HelloActivityRetry.java): Demonstrates how to Retry an Activity Execution.
     - [**HelloActivityExclusiveChoice**](/core/src/main/java/io/temporal/samples/hello/HelloActivityExclusiveChoice.java): Demonstrates how to execute Activities based on dynamic input.
     - [**HelloAsync**](/core/src/main/java/io/temporal/samples/hello/HelloAsync.java): Demonstrates how to execute Activities asynchronously and wait for them using Promises.
+    - [**HelloAwait**](/core/src/main/java/io/temporal/samples/hello/HelloAwait.java): Demonstrates how to use Await statement to wait for a condition.
     - [**HelloParallelActivity**](/core/src/main/java/io/temporal/samples/hello/HelloParallelActivity.java): Demonstrates how to execute multiple Activities in parallel, asynchronously, and wait for them using `Promise.allOf`.
     - [**HelloAsyncActivityCompletion**](/core/src/main/java/io/temporal/samples/hello/HelloAsyncActivityCompletion.java): Demonstrates how to complete an Activity Execution asynchronously.
     - [**HelloAsyncLambda**](/core/src/main/java/io/temporal/samples/hello/HelloAsyncLambda.java): Demonstrates how to execute part of a Workflow asynchronously in a separate task (thread).